 Consumers with structured settlements

-The term structured settlement generally refers to those who have been awarded a personal injury amount in a legal case.
-They are often paid monthly via a structured settlement.
+Anyone can be awarded a structured settlement in a lawsuit, though the term most often refers to those who have been awarded a settlement after a personal injury legal case.
+They are often paid monthly or annually in installments.

-An annuity generally refers to structured payments made for other reasons including inheritances, survivor benefits, and some retirement plans.
+An annuity generally refers to structured payments made for reasons besides a lawsuit, such as inheritances, survivor benefits and some retirement plans.

-Peachtree is the second largest company in the structured settlement purchasing industry, located in Boynton Beach, FL.
+Peachtree is one of the largest companies in the structured settlement purchasing industry, located just outside of Philadelphia, Pennsylvania.
 They have built their award-winning reputation on customer service.

-- Easy-to-use Website: The Peachtree website is organized by consumer goals.
-Consumers can then step through the process without having to first learn complicated financial terms.
+- Easy-to-use website: The Peachtree website is organized by consumer goals.
+Consumers can follow the standard process without having to first learn complicated financial terms.

 - Dedicated service representative: Peachtree offers consumers a single representative for the entire process of purchasing structured settlement payments.
 Consumers can save time and frustration by having one representative who is familiar with their application.

-- National coverage: Peachtree has experience with purchasing structured settlement payments in all fifty states, even those that currently do not allow sale of structured payments.
+- National coverage: Peachtree has experience with purchasing structured settlement payments in all fifty states.

-- Best for Consumers with structured settlements, consumers with annuities and consumers with lottery, or contest winnings.
+- Best for: consumers with structured settlements, annuities or lottery winnings.

 Fairfield Funding is a company that purchases annuity payments and structured settlements.
 This enables Fairfield Funding's clients to access lump sums of cash instead of waiting for payments that are spread out over months or years.
 The company has several features that make it a good option for those who would prefer lump sums of money over regular payments.